bozsahin/cogs517-philosophy-of-cogsci/README.md

 It includes lecture notes, papers, and syllabus (this file).

-It is required that you clone and monitor this repo (monitoring command is 'pull'.
-Get your git basics right as soon as possible).
+It is required that you clone and monitor this repo (monitoring command is 'pull'. <b>Get your git basics right as soon as possible</b>).

 It is also required to follow the course discussion [group](https://groups.google.com/forum/#!forum/metu-cogs517-phil-of-cogsci).